• Skip to primary navigation

 • Login

-We wrote this tax guide for couples to help you determine whether you need to include your partner’s information on your next tax return.
-Read on to learn more about the obligations you have this year…
+This tax guide for couples helps you determine whether you need to include your partner’s information on your next tax return.
+Read on to learn what you should tell the Australian Taxation Office (ATO) this year…

 Living together?
 Engaged?
 Married?
 De facto?
 Read our couples tax guide to find out what being in a relationship means for your tax return.